What The Grapevine Teaches Us About Spiritual Growth

 Needs A Vine Keeper

 The grapevine requires much attention and care.
 This care will come from the person or people who work in the vineyard.
-Without these vine keepers, the plants would grow wild, get pests or diseases and ultimately be destroyed resulting in a poor harvest.
+Without these vine keepers, the plants would grow wild, get pests or disease and be depleted resulting in a poor harvest.
 We are attached to a “vine” called Christ and the keeper is our heavenly Father.
 As much as we’d like to believe we can live with little care and guidance, it’s just not possible.
 When we’re in the good seasons of life with few or no challenges, we tend to slowly but surely drift away from God and His ways.
 So we need Him to keep putting us back on track and removing the ‘pests’ that we allow into our lives.

 GrapeVine